 Fiberglass insulation is made primarily of sand and glass fibers.
 It is naturally non-combustible and therefore requires no additional fire-retardant chemical treatments.

 Find your best attic insulation in Ottawa with Insultech!
 Call today!

 Cellulose insulation is made primarily of ground-up or shredded newspaper, which is naturally combustible.
 To protect against fire, cellulose insulation is heavily treated with fire retardant chemicals.
 Though cellulose is treated with fire retardants, it is not fire fireproof.
 This means the insulation could still burn if exposed to a heat source.

 Fiberglass insulation (as long as it is not saturated) will dry out if exposed to moisture and retain its original R-Value.

 Because cellulose is made from shredded newspaper, it will absorb and hold moisture, reducing energy savings.
 If soaked, cellulose will mat down and the thermal performance can be permanently reduced.
 Not only does the insulation efficiency suffer, but moisture can affect other building components, such as wood studs, drywall and metal building components.
 Moisture can also lead to a number of additional indoor air quality problems by promoting mold and mildew growth.

-Any type of attic insulation can be installed over any other type fiberglass over cellulose, cellulose over fiberglass, it makes no difference.
+Any type of attic insulation in Ottawa can be installed over any other type fiberglass over cellulose, cellulose over fiberglass, it makes no difference.
 Each yields an R-factor of approximately R3.5 per inch.